Radiologist Visa Sponsorship Jobs in California

 Which companies sponsor visas for radiologists in California?

 Kaiser Permanente, Dignity Health, Cedars-Sinai Medical Center, Stanford Health Care, and UCSF Health are among the California employers with documented histories of sponsoring radiologists.
-Academic medical centers tend to sponsor more frequently than smaller private practices, as they have in-house legal teams and established HR processes for managing H-1B petitions and immigration compliance.
+Academic medical centers tend to sponsor more frequently than smaller private practices, as they have in-house legal teams and established HR processes for managing H-1B visa petitions and immigration compliance.

 Which visa types are most common for radiologist roles in California?